alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 #### Challenge 1: Duty of care: a legal or ethical goal?

 To determine which digital technologies to procure and provide, universities must first have a clear understanding of the overarching goal of their service.
-Defining this top-level goal also constitutes the first stage in developing an assurance case.
+Defining this top-level goal also constitutes the first stage in developing a trustworthy assurance case.

 In a university context, defining this overarching goal introduces its own set of challenges.
 Universities are understood to have a duty of care to their students’ mental health.
 This has been defined by AMOSSHE—the Association of Managers Of Student Services in Higher Education—as the duty of the institution to “to deliver its educational and pastoral services to the standard of the ordinarily competent institution, and, in carrying out its services and functions, to act reasonably to protect the health, safety and welfare of its students.”[^17] Therefore, as part of this sub-project we explored whether 'duty of care' could serve as a top-level normative goal for a trustworthy assurance case—going beyond the SAFE-D principles.